Shi Feng Long Jing Lion's Peak Dragonwell Green Tea

 2. Water temperature: 185oF.
 Never, never use boiling water.

 3. Water quality: Recommend to use spring water or filtered water.
 No tap water, purified or distilled water.

-4. Brewing time: First steep about 2 minutes, subsequent steep 1-2min.
+4. Brewing time: 3 steepings.
+First steep 1- 2 minutes, subsequent steep 1 min.
 If you use a gaiwan or porcelain teapot, please don’t cover your tea with the lid.